Code-Institute-Submissions/artontray-PROJECT4/README.md

  * ### Colour Scheme

-With boostrap,I already had a pre-defined coloring panel to use :
+With boostrap, I already had a pre-defined coloring panel to use :

 ![TABLES](static/assets/images/readme-images/panel.png)